< All blogs

 • Communicate the policy to all employees, contractors, and stakeholders through training sessions, internal memos, or other appropriate means.

-• Display the policy in prominent areas within the organization, such as the reception area or employee break room.
+• Display the policy in prominent areas within the organisation, such as the reception area or employee break room.

 • Include it in the company’s annual report and other public-facing documents.